Athletics: Neeraj Chopra – the new World Champion who has now conquered it all

 At the age of 25, he has won all the major titles in his sport.

-It’s a tally a rare few will have every achieved.
+It’s a tally a rare few will have ever achieved.
 And it’s a tally that has already prompted discussions about him being the G.O.A.T.
 The greatest of all time.
 Yet Chopra shied away from any such thoughts or taglines.

 “I will never say that about myself,” Chopra said at a virtual press conference from Budapest, shortly after his triumph.